 Salary distribution in Mexico

-In Mexico, salaries range from 101,000 MXN per year (minimum salary) to 1,780,000 MXN per year (maximum average salary, the actual maximum may be higher).
+In Mexico, the average annual salary ranges from 101,000 MXN (minimum salary) to 1,780,000 MXN per year (maximum average salary, the actual maximum may be higher).

 Mexico’s median salary is 391,000 MXN per year, meaning half the working population earns below that line, and the other half earns above it.

-Aside from the median salary (which is 50%, or the 50th percentile), the 25th and 75th percentiles are also examined.
+Aside from the median salary (50%, or the 50th percentile), the 25th and 75th percentiles are also examined.